BGR / BGRi West Lafayette - Final Details

 Where Do I Go If I Need Help During The Week?

 BGR and BGRi Team Leaders will always be the first recommended resource for students to go to if they need help during the week.
-Additionally, during the time periods listed in the “When is the Program” section, Orientation Programs staff will be available to answer any questions at the Co-Rec, Black and Gold Gyms 1-3.
+Additionally, during the time periods listed in the “When is the Program” section below, Orientation Programs staff will be available to answer any questions at the Co-Rec, Black and Gold Gyms 1-3.

 What Can My Parents Or Guests Do During BGR And BGRi?